nickdcox/ml-linear-airfare-prediction/README.md

 https://li.com/wp-content/uploads/2019/07/USPI_web.pdf

-### 3. Data Cleaning, Data Exploration and Feature Engineering
+#### 2. Data Cleaning, Data Exploration and Feature Engineering

-The *cleanse.py* file provides the code we used to clean the data obtained from the BTS.
+The *cleanse.py* file provides the code I used to clean the data obtained from the BTS.
 The following steps were undertaken:
 * Concatenation of the quarterly datasets into a single dataset for both DB1BCoupon and DB1BMarket and then to merge the resulting two datasets into one.
 * Records that may skew the prediction model were removed, e.g. small regional airlines, null values, bulk reservations.
 * Unneeded columns were dropped.